 On this page:

 - New vehicle estimated real-world CO2 emissions are at a record low and fuel economy is at a record high

-- Manufacturers have made significant improvements in fuel economy and CO2 emissions over the last 5 years
+- Most manufacturers have improved CO2 emissions and fuel economy over the last 5 years

 - Manufacturers continue to adopt a wide array of advanced technologies

-- All fourteen large manufacturers achieved compliance with the GHG standards through the 2018 model year
+- All fourteen large manufacturers achieved compliance with the GHG standards through model year 2020

-- The industry generated almost as many credits as it used in 2018, maintaining a large bank of credits for future model years
+- The overall industry used credits for the fifth year in a row to maintain compliance and there remains a large bank of credits for future years

 1. New vehicle estimated real-world CO2 emissions are at a record low and fuel economy is at a record high

 In model year 2020, the average estimated real-world CO2 emission rate for all new vehicles fell by 7 g/mi to 349 g/mi, the lowest ever measured.
 Fuel economy increased by 0.5 mpg to 25.4, achieving a record high.

 Since model year 2004, CO2 emissions have decreased 24%, or 112 g/mi, and fuel economy has increased 32%, or 6.1 mpg.
 Over that time, CO2 emissions and fuel economy have improved in thirteen out of sixteen years.
 The trends in CO2 emissions and fuel economy since 1975 are shown in Figure ES-1.